geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 Compile with debugging options
 ==============================

-You can compile GEOS-Chem or HEMCO in debug mode.
-This will activate several additional error run-time error checks (such as looking for assignments that go outside of array bounds or floating point math errors) that can give you more insight as to where a GEOS-Chem or HEMCO simulation is dying.
+You can compile :program:`GEOS-Chem` or :program:`HEMCO` in debug mode.
+This will activate several additional error run-time error checks (such as looking for assignments that go outside of array bounds or floating point math errors) that can give you more insight as to where your simulation is dying.

-To activate debug mode, configure GEOS-Chem or HEMCO with the :command:`-DCMAKE_RELEASE_TYPE=Debug` option.
+Configure your code for debug mode with the :command:`-DCMAKE_RELEASE_TYPE=Debug` option.
 From your run directory, type these commands: